-The GPU memory hierarchy plays a key role in performance.
+In addition to the GPU/SM/SP and block/thread/warp hierarchies discussed above, another key hierarchy is memory structure.
 Let's discuss the most important two types of memory first-shared and global.
+Here is a summary.

 4.3.3.1 Shared and Global Memory